Mayurwagh98/Javascript-Notes/this_keyword.md

 - if used arrow callback function
 - it will reference to the global object
+- as parent of `document` is global object
 - same behaviour will be in non strict mode as well

 ```js